R v S (RD)

 R v.
 S (RD), [1997] 3 SCR 484, is a leading Supreme Court of Canada decision which established rules governing reasonable apprehension of judicial bias in the court system and the consideration of social context, such as systemic racism, when rendering judgement.
 The accused was defended by Burnley "Rocky" Jones of Halifax, Nova Scotia.

 Facts

-On October 17, 1993, in the city of Halifax, Nova Scotia, a black youth was arrested—referred to in the case under the pseudonym "S"—for allegedly assaulting the police officer Stienburg while he was attempting to arrest another individual.
+On October 17, 1993, in the city of Halifax, Nova Scotia, a black youth was arrested—referred to in the case under the pseudonym "S" or "RDS"—for allegedly assaulting the police officer Stienburg while he was attempting to arrest another individual.
 The police officer claimed that the youth ran into him with his bike attempting to free the individual the police officer already had handcuffed.
-The youth, on the other hand, alleges that he stopped her bike to see what the police officer was doing, as a crowd had amassed at the scene.
+The youth, on the other hand, alleged that he stopped his bike to see what the police officer was doing, as a crowd had amassed at the scene.
 The youth recognised the individual being arrested and asked him repeatedly if he should call his mother, not once addressing the officer.
 Hearing the youth, the officer threatened to arrest him.
 When the youth continued to talk the police officer arrested him.